Benefits of a Refinancing Loan

 - Repayment options based on income: You may qualify for a reduced monthly payment if you have a low level of income.

 - Loan forgiveness for public employees: If you hold a public service job, you may qualify to have portions of your federal student loans forgiven.

 - Medical and economic forbearance: Federal loan payments may be excused for up to 24 months in the case of a medical or economic hardship.

 - Rehabilitation of defaulted loans: If your federal loan is in default, you may be able to have the default removed from your credit report.

-To preserve these federal loan benefits, you may want to consider a Federal Direct Consolidation Loan as an alternative way to simplify your student debt.
+To preserve these federal loan benefits, you may want to consider a Federal Direct Consolidation Loan as an alternative way to simplify your federal student loan debt.